moodlehq/moodle-plugin-ci/docs/CLI.md

 The help command displays help for a given command:

-  php bin/moodle-plugin-ci help list
+  bin/moodle-plugin-ci help list

 You can also output the help in other formats by using the --format option:

-  php bin/moodle-plugin-ci help --format=xml list
+  bin/moodle-plugin-ci help --format=xml list

 To display the list of available commands, please use the list command.